What is the Best Gutter Guard for Oak Tassels?

-Let’s face it – many of us have a love hate relationship with oak trees.
+Let’s face it – many of us have a love-hate relationship with oak trees.

 On the love side, oak trees are enormous – not only can they reach 100 feet in height, but the width of their canopy can be double that height.
-This makes them absolutely beautiful shade trees that are essential to Kansas and Missouri’s ecosystem.
+This makes them absolutely beautiful shade trees that are essential to Kansas and Missouri’s ecosystems.

 On the hate side, this luxurious canopy drops hundreds of thousands of sticky flower strands known to most of us as stringy things – or if you’re a botanist: catkins.

 Stringy things, oak tassels, or catkins (whichever scientific name you prefer) are the origins of future baby oak trees.
 The pollen they release into the air in early spring pollinates other flowers along the mighty oak’s branches resulting in the development of acorns.